 Grand Ch.
 El Silencio’s Panache N’Co.

 To be added to our waiting list a $100 deposit will required.
 Deposits can be made from our Good Dog Payment badge.
 Buyers responsibility for any and all fees associated with payment.
 Deposits are non-refundable and will be applied to final amount.
+When puppies reach 4 weeks of age another $400.00 deposit will be required.
+And final payment due upon pick up.
 First come first serve.
 We at N’Co.
 Poodles reserve the right of first choice or choices.
 If we decide not to choose you will move up on the list.
 The list is not litter specific.
 You can also delay until a better season others will then move up on the waiting list.
 All puppies are sold on a AKC Limited Registration for $2500 and papers will not be given until proof of spay/neuter and also comes with a Spay/Neuter Contract unless otherwise specified and agreed upon.
 We do not donate puppies to individuals.
 You must fill out a puppy application and be accepted as potential owner prior to being added on the waiting list.
 We do NOT sell to doodle or merle breeders.

 FOR ALL THE SOCIALIZING AND TRAINING AND TEMPERAMENT TESTING WE DO ON OUR PUPPIES.